All Episodes

 We have people dedicating the tools of the intelligence community to spying on a U.S. political campaign, which is inconceivable.

-If you told me 15 years ago when I was in the agency that this would be occurring, I I would have refused to have believed it.
+If you told me 15 years ago when I was in the agency that this would be occurring, I would have refused to have believed it because I saw the agency sometimes be very risk-averse.

 And this is what the American people now have to live with.

-You know, Greg, I I wonder now what I mean, I wonder if in the end we actually have to weaken, you know, our great work because of a few bad apples.
+You know, Greg, I wonder now, I mean, I wonder if in the end, we actually have to weaken, you know, our great work because of the few bad apples.

 All the unmasking that took place, a 350% increase in unmasking in 2016 alone.